austinhutchen/webCam/README.md

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

 ## Further help
-5. Testing and Documentation:
-   - Conduct comprehensive testing to ensure functionality across different devices and browsers.
-   - Document the feature's implementation process, including setup instructions and any dependencies.

-Deliverables

-- A fully functional video recording feature integrated into the existing Angular application.
-- Source code for all implemented features, including frontend and backend modifications.
-- A README.md file with detailed instructions on setting up the feature, including any necessary configuration steps for Firebase Storage and the Realtime Database.

-Additional Notes

-- Optimize the video for web playback without significantly compromising quality.
-- The user interface should be intuitive, guiding the user through each step of the process.

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
 =======